DefGuard/docs/README.md

 With few simple steps you can add your self-hosted service to trusted OpenID client apps by Defguard and get Login with Defguard button on it.

 ## Web3
-Web3 - community - integration with Web3/blockchain functionalities.
-Since defguard secures the whole user journey/connection, from secure communication using VPN, then authentication based on company identity and Multi-Factor Authentication (supporting crypto wallets),  it’s a perfect web2 -> web3 gateway for your organization.
+Web3 - integration with Web3/blockchain functionalities.
+Since defguard secures the whole user journey/connection,
+from secure communication using VPN, then authentication based on company identity and Multi-Factor Authentication (supporting crypto wallets), it’s a perfect web2 -> web3 gateway for your organization.

 * Wallet management - with Metamask and Wallet Connect - an easy way for users to validate the ownership of wallets - no need to send wallet addresses through slack/email anymore
 * Organizational self-custody wallets (in development) - create a self-custody, multi-sig company wallet